Smithsonian/soundburst/README.md

 3. Since you will be running the SoundBurst App on Windows, it is necessary to also install RTools.
 Please download the latest version from [here](https://cran.r-project.org/bin/windows/Rtools/) or [version 3.4](https://cran.r-project.org/bin/windows/Rtools/Rtools34.exe) which was used to during the app's development. **Make sure that you select "Edit System Path" during the installation of Rtools so that it can be located and used by RStudio.
 See image below** ![Rtools Edit System Path](http://blueraster-users.s3.amazonaws.com/cphang/edit-path-rtools)

-3. Once you have everything installed, you will need to download our source code from our [github page] (https://github.com/blueraster/emammal-soundBurst).
+3. Once you have everything installed, you will need to download our source code from our [github page](https://github.com/blueraster/emammal-soundBurst).
 If you are a developer, please clone the master branch.
-Otherwise you can just click [here] (https://github.com/blueraster/emammal-soundBurst/archive/master.zip) to download the latest version of the Soundburst app.
+Otherwise you can just click [here](https://github.com/blueraster/emammal-soundBurst/archive/master.zip) to download the latest version of the Soundburst app.

 4. Once the code is downloaded, unzip the file.